-Signs of lymphedema may include the following changes in the area near surgery (arm, abdomen, neck): full or heavy feeling, skin changes (reddened, warm, cool, dry, hard, stiff), aching/discomfort, tightness, or less movement/flexibility in nearby joints.
-You may also experience difficulty fitting into clothes like the sleeve of a jacket or shirt, or feel your collar is too tight.
+Signs of lymphedema may include the following changes in the area near surgery (arm, leg, abdomen, genitals): full or heavy feeling, skin changes (reddened, warm, cool, dry, hard, stiff), aching/discomfort, tightness, or less movement/flexibility in nearby joints.
+You may also experience difficulty fitting into clothes like the sleeve of a jacket or pant leg, or feel your socks are too tight.
 In addition, you may notice jewelry feels tight even though you have not gained any weight.
 Lymphedema can occur right after surgery, weeks, months, or even years later.
 The possibility of developing lymphedema continues throughout a person’s lifetime.
 Survivors should be vigilant in monitoring for early signs of swelling and practice prevention.
 If swelling develops, prompt, proper management and therapy allows for the best outcomes.

-To help reduce risk and/or control lymphedema, survivors should try to avoid infections, burns, cuts, excessive hot/cold or injury to the area that is at risk.
+To help prevent and control lymphedema, survivors should try to avoid infections, burns, cuts, excessive hot/cold or injury to the limb that is at risk.
 Avoid insect bites by using insect repellent.
 Use lotion to prevent dry, chapped skin.
 Use sunscreen with SPF 15 or higher and try to avoid the sun during the hottest time of day.
 Avoid pressure or constriction of the limb.
 Avoid tight fitting clothes and jewelry.

 Those at risk for lymphedema can and should exercise.
 Start with low intensity exercise and gradually increase intensity while monitoring for changes in your limb including swelling or redness.
 If any swelling or redness occurs, stop the exercise and consult your physician.
 The person at risk for lymphedema should consider wearing a compression garment with vigorous or very strenuous exercise.

-Whenever possible, have blood drawn, IVs placed, and shots/vaccinations given and blood pressure taken in an unaffected arm.
-For more information on what you can do to help prevent lymphedema, read the Lymphedema Self Care Tip Sheet on the Oncolink website.
-The National Lymphedema Network is a great resource for information.
+Whenever possible, have blood drawn, IVs placed, and shots/vaccinations given and blood pressure taken in the unaffected arm.
+For more information on what you can do to help prevent lymphedema, look at the Lymphedema Self Care Tip Sheet on the Oncolink website.
+The National Lymphedema Network is also a great resource for information.

 Surgery to remove the lymph nodes (or sentinel node/s) can result in injury to the nerves in that area.
 Nerve damage can cause pain, numbness, tingling, decreased sensation or strength in the area or limb.
 For instance, axillary (underarm) lymph node removal can result in these symptoms on the chest wall, under the arm (armpit) or in the arm and/or hand on the treated side.
 Injuries like this could be aggravated by scar tissue formation after radiation therapy to the area, which can develop years after therapy.
 This type of pain is called nerve pain and is treated with different medications than other types of pain.
 Survivors with this type of pain may benefit from a consult with a pain specialist.